Dvikalp/IPL-Masters/README.md

 4. Utilized Python to develop a machine learning model using Logistic Regression on a Kaggle dataset, and seamlessly integrated it into the app using FastAPI and Uvicorn server, thereby enhancing the accuracy and reliability of the match predictions.

 5. Showcased a multidisciplinary skill set by combining expertise in mobile app development (Flutter), backend development (Node.js, Express.js), database management (MongoDB), machine learning (Python, Logistic Regression), and API integration (FastAPI, Uvicorn) to deliver a comprehensive and innovative IPL match prediction application.

+# Running

+Download this project on your system -> Open server folder in terminal and run command 'npm run dev' to connect to database -> Open ml model folder in terminal and run command 'python -m uvicorn ipl_predict:app --reload' to connect to ml model -> Run the application and predict